Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 [!INCLUDE [include](../../_shared/ci-cd-prerequisites-tfs.md)]

-## Choose the web interface or config as code
+## Choose the web interface or configuration as code

 Do you want to define your build process in your web browser or configure it as code in YAML?